-In the Blood doth exist the essence, nature and propriety of all minerals and metals bred of Water, dispersed stars, dispersed through the whole body.
+In the Blood doth exist the essence, nature and propriety of all minerals and metals bred of Water, dispersed throughout the whole region of the blood.

 In the Respiration, whose seat is in the Lungs, the Bowels, and the Veins, and all pores, muscles, etc., is the essence, nature and propriety of all the airy creatures, dispersed through the whole body.